-2022 account Forecast 2021 account Forecast 2020 account Actual
+2022 account 2021 account

+Forecast Actual

-Gross premiums written £51.2m £50.8m £55.8m
+Gross premiums written £52.0m £51.7m

-Loss (£7.8m) (£4.5m) (£4.2m)
+Loss (£5.5m) (£4.0m)

-The net combined ratio is no longer a useful indicator of the syndicate results due to the Quota Share arrangement which distorts the net premium base.
+The net combined ratio is no longer a useful indicator of the Syndicate results due to the quota share arrangement which distorts the net premium base.
+The last underwriting year of account is 2022 with the Syndicate now in run-off.
+On this basis management focus on the profit and maintenance of adequate liquidity.

-Changes in regulatory requirements are closely monitored by the managing agent and are taken into account in the planning of forward strategy.
+Changes in regulatory requirements are closely monitored by the managing agent and are considered in the run-off of the portfolio.